tahvili/Arezue-Backend/README.md

 ```
 After running the above command, your webserver will now be started.
 By default we will be using port **3000** so connect using http://localhost:3000

+Now we need a working database, which we've kindly provided a *init.sh* that will initilize all tables automatically, but in order to use the script, you will need to first manually create the database.
+After the database has been created, you must modify *database.conf* accordingly to the database you've just created.

 ## ExpressJS
 Will be mainly using expressjs for its middleware and page routing